lennymd/tp-vuejs/02-upvote/README.md

 ## Part 1 - Project Setup

-Create a new vue project named: `upvote`.
+Create a new Vue project named: `upvote`.
 Don't select any of the additional or experimental features, but select `Yes` when asked "Skip all example code and start with a blank Vue project?"

 ```bash
 npm create vue@latest